Windows (Visual Studio)

 1. Copy vcpkg-configuration.json from kicad root into your vcpkg root

 2. Manually run a vcpkg install command for all dependencies currently defined in the KiCad root vcpkg.json.
-E.g. something like:
+E.g. something like below:

 3. .\vcpkg upgrade --no-dry-run